lvgl/lvgl/docs/intro/getting_started.rst

 recommended order of documents to read and things to play with while you are learning to use LVGL:

-1. If not already read, start with :ref:`introduction` and :ref:`overview` pages of the documentation (5 minutes).
+1. If not already read, start with :ref:`introduction` page of the documentation (5 minutes).
 2. Check out the `Online Demos`_ to see LVGL in action (3 minutes).
 3. Read the :ref:`overview` page of the documentation (15 minutes).